mytech-today-now/business_scraper/DOMAIN_BLACKLIST_FORMAT.md

 ## Integration with Search Providers

-The domain blacklist is applied to all search providers:
+The global domain blacklist is applied to all search providers:

 - **Google Custom Search**: Filtered from API results
 - **Azure AI Foundry**: Filtered from Bing Custom Search results
 - **DuckDuckGo SERP**: Filtered from scraped results
 - **BBB Discovery**: Filtered from extracted business websites

+> **Enhanced Filtering**: When using per-industry blacklists, both global and industry-specific patterns are combined for comprehensive filtering.

 ## File Naming Convention